 FAQ – Frequently Asked Questions About Business Alarm Systems and Home Security

-Jin Thao, our Alarm Department Manager, has been with Turner Security Systems in Fresno for over 10 years.
-He’s seen a lot of technology changes in the alarm and security industry, but the questions and concerns from business owners and home owners about alarms and security stay very steady.
+Isaac Samaniego, our new Alarm Department Manager, has seen a lot of technology changes in the alarm and security industry, but the questions and concerns from business owners and home owners about alarms and security stay very steady.

 If you’re looking for detailed information about installing or upgrading your current business or home security, take a look at these questions that he’s heard from local business owners and home owner many times before.